JimDesu/basis-lang/spec.md

 The `#` prefix on an argument introduces a fresh local in argument position.
 The form is the call-site dual of `#name <- expr` for local introduction (§7.1):

 ```
-quotrem: #remainder, 10, 3         ; #remainder introduces a productive-bound local
+quotrem: #remainder, 10, 3         ; #remainder introduces a CREATE-bound local
 ```

-The form is naturally suited to PRODUCE-mode parameter slots: the local is uninitialized at introduction and is filled by the call's productive write on success.
+The form is naturally suited to CREATE-mode parameter slots: the local is uninitialized at introduction and is filled by the call's CREATE write on success.
 At READ-mode parameter slots, an existing in-scope identifier or expression is supplied in the argument list rather than a fresh introduction.
-At REFERENCE-mode parameter slots, the caller-slot is required pre-initialized, so the local must be introduced and initialized by an earlier statement before the call.
+At UPDATE-mode parameter slots, the caller-slot is required pre-initialized, so the local must be introduced and initialized by an earlier statement before the call.

-**By-name argument binding.** An argument may be supplied by naming the callee parameter it binds — `paramName <- arg` or `paramName <<- arg` — rather than as a positional value.
-By-name binding is the down-stack counterpart of a lateral store (§7.1): for an unobligated argument it binds the named parameter to `arg` as an ordinary value; when `arg` carries an obligation (§10), `<-` moves ownership of the obligation into the call and `<<-` passes a non-owning view, the caller retaining ownership.
-A positionally bound argument is always a borrow, so down-stack ownership transfer travels only through by-name binding.
-The determination is the call site's: the same parameter may be borrowed at one call, consumed at another, and aliased at a third.
+**By-name argument binding.** An argument may be supplied by naming the callee parameter it binds rather than giving it positionally, which lets the call site choose how the callee relates to an obligated argument (§10).
+The choice is the placement operator (§7.1), in three dispositions:

+- `paramName <- arg` — **own**: ownership of the obligation moves into the call, and responsibility for discharging it passes to the callee.
+The moved-from `arg` survives as a non-owning **view** of the value on the success edge, becoming `uninit` only where the call finalizes it — the surviving-view rule is §10.11, its dangling-view footgun catalogued in Appendix I (A2).
+- `paramName <<- arg` — **view**: the callee borrows `arg` for the duration of the call; the caller keeps ownership and stays responsible for the discharge.
+- `paramName << arg` — **copy**: the callee receives an independent duplicate of a buffer-backed `arg` (§7.1), the original untouched.

+By default — when an argument is supplied positionally — a downstream call passes by **view**: the caller keeps ownership and the callee borrows.
+This fits the common case, a callee that only reads or updates and so has no business discharging the obligation.
+The exception is a **finalizer** (§6, §10), whose purpose *is* to discharge the obligation — an argument bound to a finalizing parameter passes by **own**, handing the duty across.
+A positionally supplied argument to a non-finalizing parameter is always a view, so transferring ownership to such a parameter requires an explicit by-name `<-`.
+For an unobligated argument there is no duty to keep or hand over, so **own** and **view** coincide; only **copy**, which duplicates the value, still differs.

 Implicit context parameters (§3.6) are not supplied at the call site; they are filled by the typechecker from the caller's lexical scope.
 The call's argument list covers the regular parameters only.